ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/delete.rst

 Delete Victims
 --------------

-The basic format for deleting a Victim is:
+Send a request in the following format to delete a Victim:

 .. code::

     DELETE /v3/victims/{victimId}

-For example, the following query will delete the Group with ID 1:
+For example, the following request will delete the Victim whose ID is 1:

 .. code::